guybedford/chomp/README.md

 Hello Chomp
 ```

-Array [`deps`](https://github.com/guybedford/chomp/blob/main/docs/task.md#task-dependence) can be defined for targets, whose targets will then be run first with [invalidation based on target / deps mtime comparisons](https://github.com/guybedford/chomp/blob/main/docs/task.md#task-caching) per the standard Makefile approach.
+The [`deps`](https://github.com/guybedford/chomp/blob/main/docs/task.md#task-dependence) array can be defined for targets, whose targets will then be run first with [invalidation based on target / deps mtime comparisons](https://github.com/guybedford/chomp/blob/main/docs/task.md#task-caching) per the standard Makefile approach.

-In Windows, Powershell is used and Bash on posix systems.
-Since both `echo` and `>` are defined on both systems the above works cross-platform (Powershell is automatically put into UTF-8 mode for `>` to work similarly).
+Powershell is used on Windows, while Bash is used on POSIX systems.
+Since both `echo` and `>` are defined on both systems, the examples above work cross-platform (Powershell is automatically put into UTF-8 mode for `>` to work similarly).

 Note that `&&` and `||` are not supported in Powershell, so multiline scripts and `;` are preferred instead.